saumyamehta17/algorithm_and_system_design/system_designs/scaling.md

 ``Problem: Session``

-Session is not a problem when you have one rails server but when your website become so popular and now you have many rails servers
+Session is not a problem when you have one server but when your website become so popular and now you have many servers

 user might have logged in on one server, what if next page load its being sent to another server and it will ask for login details again.
-There is tmp folder in linux system where sessions are stored as serialzed text file which meam session might be sitting on hard drive of one system.
+There is tmp folder in linux system where sessions are stored as serialzed text file which mean session might be sitting on hard drive of one system.

 Then probabaly Round Robin will not help.